kapshaul/CT-medical-imaging/README.md

 ## Implementation

 To implement the code, follow these steps:
-1. Clone the repository, which includes the `Med5.m` file.
+1. Clone the repository.
-2. Run the `Med5.m` file to complete the EM algorithm and estimate the body model matrix coefficients.
+2. Run the `main.m` file to complete the EM algorithm and estimate the body model matrix coefficients.

-The implementation will also plot Mean Squared Error (MSE) graphs, comparing the Cramer-Rao Lower Bound (CRLB) under the fixed body model matrix.
+The implementation will plot log-likelihood and Mean Squared Error (MSE) comparing the Cramer-Rao Lower Bound (CRLB).

 ---